Miksu82/DigitRecognizer/README.md

 # Digit Recognizer

 The goal of this project is to recognize handwritten digits.
 It uses deep learning to train a handwritten digit recognizer model by using [MNIST](http://yann.lecun.com/exdb/mnist/) data as the training data.
-The deep learning model is built by using [Keras](https://keras.io/) and [Tensorflow](https://www.tensorflow.org/).
-The model can be manually tested by using the accompanying Java app.
+The model is built with [Keras](https://keras.io/) and [Tensorflow](https://www.tensorflow.org/).
+The accompanying Java app can be used to manually test the model.
 It uses [Deeplearning4J](https://deeplearning4j.org/) to read the Keras model and enables the user to draw a digit that is then used as an input for the model.

-## Getting Started
+## Running the Java app

+### Requirements
+* Java 1.8 or newer
+* Maven 3.2.2 or newer

+### Building and running

 Clone the repo
 ```